-- Put 1/3 of a cup of the batter into the prepared muffin cups.
+- Put 1/3 of a cup of the batter into the each of the prepared muffin cups.
 Bake for 12-15 minutes until the cake is done.
 You’ll know that they are done when you press lightly on the top and the cake springs back (no indent is left) or a toothpick inserted into the center comes out clean.

 For the icing:

-- Add all of the icing ingredient to the bowl of your stand mixer (with the whisk attachment on).
+- Add all of the icing ingredients to the bowl of your stand mixer (with the whisk attachment on).
 Mix on low until the ingredients start to come together and then increase the speed to high.
 Mix on high for 4 to 5 minutes until the icing is light and fluffy.
-Place the icing in a pastry bag with an 2A tip and pipe onto cooled cupcakes.
+Place the icing in a pastry bag with a 2A tip and pipe onto cooled cupcakes.

 - Enjoy now or store any leftovers in an airtight container.

 The icing consistency is important… you can find some tips on what you are looking for and how to achieve that texture/consistency here.

 - Category: Dessert